Nashville-Davidson, Tennessee Therapists

 Impact of Not Receiving Treatment in Nashville, Tennessee

 Tennessee realized over the last decade that they had an issue with treating people with mental illness.
-Although Medicaid is available, many people simply didn’t have the information needed to seek treatment.
+Although Medicaid is available, many people simply don’t have the information needed to seek treatment.
 Furthermore, there weren’t enough mental health professionals to help all of the people with mental health issues.

 • Suicide